How Online Exams Work: How to Be Successful in Online Test Taking

 Test taking is rarely a student's favorite part of earning a grade for a college course.
 For some, it brings on major anxieties, whether during preparation or the actual taking of the exam.
 With online classes, you would think that anxiety level might be a bit less.
 After all, you are often allowed to take the test at home.

 Good organization is the key to successful test taking.
 Don't wait till the last minute to read the instructions.
 Study in advance and then study some more so you have a good understanding of the material you will be tested on.
-But also read instructions thoroughly and well in advance.

 Check your computer